alphaee/ISP/README.md

 *Update Log*

+7/6/15
+- New enemy created called Back and Forth
+- Enemy Interface commented

 7/3/15
 - Character now faces the direction your "cursor" points
 - Enemies no longer attack during a game pause